Aircraft Mechanic Schools in Iowa

 AMTS Graduation

 Graduating from an aviation maintenance technician school is the most common approach to becoming an aircraft mechanic.
-Although the FAA specifies two other pathways, pursuing an accredited program is popular because it enables structured learning, awards degrees, and provides adequate preparation for FAA certification examinations.
+Although the FAA specifies two other pathways, pursuing an FAA-approved program is popular because it enables structured learning, awards degrees, and provides adequate preparation for FAA certification examinations.

 These programs last between 18 and 24 months, depending on the specific ratings.